Cart

 From field to glass: the alchemy of wheat and barley

-The traditional proportion, inherited from Belgian brewers, ranges from 30 to 60% unmalted wheat, supplemented by barley malt.
+The traditional proportion, inherited from Belgian brewers, ranges from 30 to 60% unmalted wheat, supplemented with barley malt.
 This old recipe is no accident: wheat provides the proteins needed for this characteristic silky texture, while barley provides the enzymes essential for transforming starch into fermentable sugars.

 The subtle role of spices in a successful white wine